mlemacio/SampleCppCode/README.md

 # SampleCppCode
-An example written specifically for Disbelief games.
+An example written specifically for employers.

 A basic serializer/deserializer example in the form of a market data generation built on top of Bazel.